PvHoang1002/book-narrator-with-aws-polly/content/2.prerequisite/2.3.create-s3-buckets/_index.md

 pre: " <b> 2.3 </b> "
 ---

-In this step, we continue to create S3 buckets.
+In this section, we continue to create S3 buckets.
 Along with that, we will also create a gateway endpoint to help virtual machines access those buckets.

 ### Content